Zulux91/eden-nightly-android/README.md

 Uses a nightly application ID, allowing it to coexist with the official Eden release.
 It appears as "**eden unofficial**" on the home screen, and "**Eden Nightly**" on the main screen of eden.

-- **Optimised** Build
+- **Optimized** Build

 Using com.miHoYo.Yuanshen for application ID to enable device dependent features such as AI frame generation.
+It appears as "**Eden Optimized**" on the home screen.

+- **Legacy** Build

-It appears as "**Eden Optimised**" on the home screen.
+Apply patches that improve compatibility with older GPUs (e.g. Snapdragon 865) at the cost of performance.
+It appears as "**Eden Legacy**" on the home screen.

 ---------------------------------------------------------------